Selecting the Right Frame for Your Art

-So, the lesson here is: match the style of frame with the tone, style and subject matter of the art.
-If you’re not confident about mixing styles of frames and art – don’t attempt it yourself, get the advice of a framing expert.
+The lesson here is: match the style of frame with the tone, style and subject matter of the art.
+If you’re not confident about mixing styles of frames and art don’t attempt it yourself, get the advice of a framing expert.

-Although, sometimes a big frame can make a statement when paired with a small work of art.
-However, if you’re unsure, stick with a small frame instead of making what could be a costly wrong decision.
+Although sometimes a big frame can make a statement when paired with a small work of art.
+If you’re unsure stick with a small frame instead of making what could be a costly wrong decision.

 A Word About Mats